 If the buyer doesn't have a certified cheque, should I still accept his offer?

 Many factors come into play during the negotiations of offers.
 We will look at the pros and cons of each offer together so you have all the facts to make an informed decision.
 A certified cheque is not mandatory, so there will be situations where you'll need to choose between a personal cheque and a certified one.
 That's when other factors like price, closing date and conditions will need to be weighed against deposit issues!Back to top

 Should I consider offers on a certain date or look at them as they come in?

 We will discuss this depending on your property's unique situation.
 More and more it is standard to accept all offers on a certain date rather than looking at them whenever someone makes an offer - buyers may think there is no urgency if they can offer anytime, and thus aren't as motivated to offer.
 If a buyer wishes to place an offer before your offer date, we will definitely let you know!Back to top

 Do you recommend staging my home before putting it on the market?

-Do I have to spend a lot of $ renovating or can I sell my home as-is?
+Do I have to spend a lot of money renovating or can I sell my home as-is?

 What is a pre-sale home inspection, and should I get one?

 Pre-sale home inspections are becoming more and more common and they help prevent the sale of your home ultimately being conditional on the buyer obtaining his or her own inspection.
-Basically, you hire an experienced professional home inspector to inspect your home and provide a detailed summary of its condition, including all major interior & exterior systems.
-The cost to you is about $400 and the inspection is now available to all prospective buyers, affording them great knowledge & peace of mind as there will be no unpleasant secrets after they purchase it!Back to top
+Basically, you hire an experienced professional home inspector to inspect your home and provide a detailed summary of its condition, including all major interior and exterior systems.
+The cost to you is about $400 and the inspection will be available to all prospective buyers, offering them great knowledge and peace of mind as there will be no unpleasant secrets after they purchase it!Back to top

 If my home is for sale with you, how will I know how things are really going?